When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Preliminaries

 \subsection{Verification Settings}

 \looseness=-10000 We group models into families (e.g., \texttt{Llama3}, \texttt{Qwen2.5}), where each family contains related models of varying sizes.
 Because base and post-trained models often exhibit substantially different behaviors, we treat them as distinct families.
-For example, the base model \texttt{meta-llama/Meta-Llama-3-70B} belongs to the \texttt{Llama3-Base} family and the post-trained model \texttt{meta-llama/Meta-Llama-3-8B-Instruct} belongs to the \texttt{Llama3} family.
+For example, the base model \texttt{meta-llama/Llama-3.1-70B} belongs to the \texttt{Llama3-Base} family and the post-trained model \texttt{meta-llama/Llama-3.1-8B-Instruct} belongs to the \texttt{Llama3} family.
+We study three different verification settings, defined by the solver-verifier relationship:

-\looseness=-10000 We categorize each solver–verifier pair from our pool of models into one of three verification settings.
-Each solver–verifier pair is considered an instance of: \looseness=-10000 \begin{enumerate}[left=4pt,topsep=0pt] \item \looseness=-10000 \textbf{Self-Verification.} The solver and verifier are the same model, so the model verifies its own solutions.
-For example, when a 70B \texttt{Llama3} model is used as both the solver and verifier, the verification metric (e.g., accuracy, FPR) is computed on this single pairing. \item \looseness=-10000 \textbf{Intra-Family Verification.} The verifier evaluates solutions produced by other models within the same family.
+\looseness=-10000 \begin{itemize}[left=4pt] \item \looseness=-10000 \textbf{Self-Verification.} The solver and verifier are the same model, so the model verifies its own solutions.
+For example, when a 70B \texttt{Llama3} model is used as both the solver and the verifier, the verification metric (e.g., accuracy, FPR) is computed on this single pairing. \item \looseness=-10000 \textbf{Intra-Family Verification.} The verifier evaluates solutions produced by other models within the same family.
 For example, a 70B \texttt{Llama3} verifier may evaluate outputs from 8B or 13B \texttt{Llama3} solvers.
-The reported metric is averaged over all such within-family solvers, excluding the self-verification case. \item \looseness=-10000 \textbf{Cross-Family Verification.} The verifier evaluates solutions produced by models from different families.
+The reported metric is averaged over all such within-family solvers, excluding the self-verification case. \item \looseness=-10000 \textbf{Cross-Family Verification.} The verifier evaluates solutions from models of different families.
 For example, a base \texttt{Llama3} verifier may evaluate outputs from \texttt{Qwen3} or from a post-trained \texttt{Llama3}.
-The reported metric is averaged over all such cross-family solvers. \end{enumerate}
+The reported metric is averaged over all such cross-family solvers. \end{itemize}

-\looseness=-10000 Using these three categorizations, we evaluate a verifier by applying it to a set of solver models, computing the corresponding verifier metrics, and then partitioning these metrics according to the three verification settings and averaging within each partition.
-A formal mathematical description of each verification setting is provided in Appendix~\ref{detailverifiersetting}.
+\looseness=-10000 During our evaluation, we partition our computed verifier metrics according to the verification setting and average within each partition.